 Audicus cuts out the middleman, which decreases myriad costs including marketing, overhead, service costs, and the price of a physical location.

 It may be shocking, but as Ed Belcher breaks it down in this post, production costs of hearing aids are only 8% of the total price.
 (To read about one woman’s quest for affordable hearing aids, check out this New York Times article that features Audicus!)

 Audicus is always willing to go the extra mile to get someone a hearing aid.
 We’ve recently partnered with Hearing Charities of America to collect used hearing aids, which will be refurbished for people in need.

 How can I make sure I choose the best hearing aid for my needs?

-We offer everything from the ultra-discreet, in-ear Uno device for mild to moderate hearing loss, to the Bluetooth optional Canto device for everyone from mild to profound hearing loss.
-There is no need to fit the hearing aids in person, because we offer a free variety pack with different sized silicon end pieces that can be changed to make your new aids fit comfortably.
+There is no need to fit the hearing aids in person because we offer a free variety pack with different-sized silicon end pieces that can be changed to make your new aids fit comfortably.
 Plus with a 45-day money-back guarantee, there’s no need to stress!

 Where is the best place to get a hearing test?